edge-servers/immunity-docs/general/architecture.rst

 `Python <https://www.python.org/>`_ it's the main programming language used by the server side application (web admin, API, controller, workers).

-In the past OpenWISP was built in Ruby On Rails, but we later switched to Python because it's much more suited to networking and it has a wider pool of potential contributors.
+In the past Immunity was built in Ruby On Rails, but we later switched to Python because it's much more suited to networking and it has a wider pool of potential contributors.

-Find out more on :ref:`why OpenWISP chose Python as its main language <why_python>`.
+Find out more on :ref:`why Immunity chose Python as its main language <why_python>`.

 Django